wildenthal/golang_tutorial/README.md

-# golang_tutorial
+# Basic go web app
-Tutorial for Web Development with Go by Jonathan Calhoun
+Built following Jonathan Calhoun's "Web Development with Go".
+Currently only able to register new users and log them in.